-Dr. Sloane's laboratory has a longstanding interest in the roles of proteases in development and progression of cancer.
-Their primary emphasis is proteolytic pathways in tumors and their cellular microenvironment in the progression of premalignant breast disease to invasive carcinomas.
+Dr. Sloane's laboratory has a longstanding interest in the roles of proteolytic pathways in development and progression of cancer with an emphasis on the progression of premalignant breast disease to invasive carcinomas.
 Her research group has established a role for lysosomal proteases, primarily the cysteine protease cathepsin B, and the endogenous inhibitors of cysteine cathepsins (the cystatins and stefins) in malignant progression.
 They were the first group to uncover molecular mechanisms for the increased expression of cathepsin B in human tumors and to identify binding partners responsible for alterations in localization of cathepsin B in tumors.
 This includes the association of cathepsin B with caveolae on the cell surface via the direct binding of procathepsin B to S100A10, p11 or the light chain of the annexin II heterotetramer, in complex with the heavy chain annexin II.
-They have confirmed this association in a number of types of tumors, including inflammatory breast cancer (IBC).
-IBC is a highly malignant cancer that disproportionately affects young women, occurring more frequently in women of North African and African-American origin and thus important to our local Detroit community.
-Further studies on IBC, proteases and lymphangiogenesis are ongoing in our laboratory and with Dr. Cavallo-Medved at the University of Windsor and Dr. Mostafa Mohamed at Cairo University.

 Some Lab Alumni

-- Michael Emmert-Buck, M.D.-Ph.D.
-(Ph.D. in Pharmacology 1989), Head, Pathogenetics Unit, Laboratory of Pathology, Advanced Technology Center, National Cancer Institute/NIH, Gaithersburg, MD
+• Michael Emmert-Buck, M.D.-Ph.D.
+(Ph.D. in Pharmacology 1989), Head, Pathogenetics Unit, Laboratory of Pathology and Urologic Oncology Branch, National Cancer Institute, Bethesda, MD

-- Jennifer Koblinski, Ph.D.
-(Ph.D. in Cancer Biology 1999), Research Assistant Professor of Pathology, Northwestern University, Chicago, IL
+• Jennifer Koblinski, Ph.D.
+(Ph.D. in Cancer Biology 1999), Assistant Professor of Pathology, Virginia Commonwealth University, Richmond, VA

-- Mona Mostafa Mohamed, Ph.D.
-(Avon/American Association for Cancer Research International Fellow 2005-07), Associate Professor of Biological Sciences, Cairo University, Cairo, Egypt - more...
+• Mona Mostafa Mohamed, Ph.D.
+(Avon/American Association for Cancer Research International Fellow 2005-07), Professor of Cellular and Molecular Biology, Cairo University, Cairo, Egypt - more...